turbot/steampipe-plugin-scaleway/docs/tables/scaleway_billing_consumption.md

 **Important Notes**
 - This table requires an Organization ID to be configured in the `scaleway.spc` file.
+- You can optionally filter by `billing_period` (format: YYYY-MM) to query specific months.

 ## Table Usage Guide